sensiml/esp32_simple_http_uart/README.md

 Run the ESP-IDF menuconfig tool: `idf.py menuconfig`, and configure the `Example Connection Configuration` section with your SSID/Passphrase.

+## Swapping UART Pins

+If you are connecting two feather boards together, you will need to swap the UART RX/TX Pins.
+This can be done by setting `RX_TX_NEEDS_SWAP` in `uart_task.h` to 1.

 ## Other Tips

 It is useful to have the UART ISR configured to be placed in RAM, but it is not necessary.
 This is done through the menuconfig.